just1nt1me/job_turnover_solutions/README.md

-# cruiseship_crew
+# job_turnover
-Regression Model to Predict # of Crew per Cruise
+Classification Model to Predict whether employee quits or not